achapin/spaceshooter/README.md

 - Torpedoes: Lock-on, but too slow to be useful against fighter craft.
 For objectives only
 - Bombs: Dropped, unguided, for objectives only.
 Or an achievement for dropping one on an enemy

+#### Weapon handling

+As the expected to be using a controller / be a human.
+Lead-ahead and aim assist will be necessary

 ### Shields
 Ships will have shields that get depleted upon taking damage before hull damage starts to accumulate.
 I like the concept of angling shields, but I think this is a system that will differ on a per-ship basis.
 Smaller ships might not have any zoned shielding, medium sized ships have a basic fore/rear shield setup, and larger ships might even have 4 different angles to manage - something that is probably too much for a single player to handle, hence the necessity for a copilot.
 An overcharged shield system will provide more resistance, and recharge faster.